G. Alice Woolverton, Ph.D.

 -

-My paper in process found that among U.S. college students, witnessing distressing on-campus events was linked to increased depression risk.
-Getting involved to defend the victim increased this risk.
+My paper under review found that among U.S. college students, witnessing distressing on-campus events was linked to increased depression.
+Pro-social campus climate buffered against this risk.

 -

-Through funding from The Harvard Center for Population and Development Studies, I am using qualitative methods to understand young adults' responses to witnessing distressing online content
+Through funding from The Harvard Center for Population and Development Studies, I am interviewing young adults to understand their responses to witnessing distressing online content and how these responses are linked to mental health symptoms

 -

-I have an NIH grant application under review that aims to identify pathways - such as risk and protective factors - that connect witnessing distressing online content to mental disorders
+I have a K23 grant application under review at NIMH that aims to identify pathways - such as risk and protective factors - that connect witnessing distressing online content to mental disorders

 Young adults' mental healthcare behaviors in the digital age are complex